clemenssielaff/notf/pynotf/pynotf/logic.md

 ### The Fat Signal

-Early on we decided that Emitters should always pass their `this` pointer alongside the emitted Value as a second argument for identification purposes only.
+From the start we decided that Emitters should always pass their `this` pointer alongside the emitted Value as a second argument for identification purposes.
 This way the Receiver was free to sort values from different Emitters into different Buckets for example, and concatenate all of them when each Emitter had completed.
 There was no obvious better way to implement this feature and it seems like a straightforward, easy and cheap thing to do.

 With the need for some kind of feedback from the Receiver back to the Emitter, there was yet another use-case for meta data to accompany any emitted value.
 It will be ignored by some/most, but offers indispensable features to others.
 And instead of adding another argument to the `Receiver.on_next` function, it seemed reasonable to replace Value/Id-pair with a mutable reference to what we shall call the (fat) *Signal*. _Fat_, because in addition to the Value, it encodes additional information for the Circuit.